Our History

 • 1981

 In 1981, several AOB teachers established Baptist Bible College of Bangladesh with 2 campuses.
 Studying there, Christians receive Bible training and practical service opportunities.
-Those who have graduated from BBCB now pastor local churches, and teach and direct several ministries.

 • 1980s and 1990s